 Join the only professional organization devoted entirely to teaching A&P!

-Human Anatomy & Physiology Society
+Anatomy & Physiology Society

-For more information or to join visit www.hapsweb.org will they replace it with?
+Promoting Excellence in the Teaching of Human Anatomy and Physiology will they replace it with?
 Why, a more "theistic science," of course-one that allows a miracle here and there.